Giovanni History, Family Crest & Coats of Arms

 The surname Giovanni was first found in Florence (Italian: Firenze), with Lapo Gianni in 1270.
 Gianni was a lyric poet and a friend of famous authors Dante and Cavalcanti.

-Important Dates for the Giovanni family
+Early History of the Giovanni family

 This web page shows only a small excerpt of our Giovanni research.
 More information is included under the topic Early Giovanni History in all our PDF Extended History products and printed products wherever possible.